 One of the best creative writing activities is to write poems with kids.
 The poems need not be long.
-Beginners will improve their creative writings skills through learning how to write poems.
+Novice writers can improve their creative writings skills through learning how to write poems.

 Students can start with one to two verses at first and may choose to have their poems rhyme if they so desire.
 To help motivate kids, it is helpful if the teacher writes and/or shares various styles of poetry with the class.
 Sharing in this way will aid and guide children on how to create their own poetry.
 Encourage students to write more verses to hone and further develop their poetry writing skills.

 Teachers should also encourage students to write letters and notes.
 With the advent of texting and the shorthand that goes along with it, it has become more important than ever for teachers to instruct students on the art and style of letter-writing.

 Encourage kids to write letters to their classmates, family, friends, or to their own selves.
 Add a creative writing angle to this activity by encouraging fictional letters, or letters from their future self or about their wildest dreams.
 Teach letter writing basics, and then combine creative imagination to give this activity some extra flair and intrigue!

 Students may also be encouraged to discuss among themselves a certain fairy tale.
 During the discussion, they may want to share their opinions on the characters in the story.
 Make this activity even more creative and encourage kids to retell the story from a different point of view.
 For example, one student can talk about Snow White from the point of view of the dwarf while another one can discuss the story from the point of view of the Wicked Queen.